Skip to content

 Shelley assumes the transaction is valid

-A use of rule DELEGS was added in the Conway era.
+The DELEGS rule was removed in the Conway era.

 UTXOW (Figure 20)